Mtiass/holbertonschool-cyber_security/cybersecurity_basics/0x03_cryptography_basics/README.md

 # Cryptography in Cybersecurity

-This repository contains information about cryptography in cybersecurity,/ including encryption, decryption, hash algorithms, and password-cracking/ tools like John the Ripper and Hashcat.
+This repository contains information about cryptography in cybersecurity,\
+including encryption, decryption, hash algorithms, and password-cracking\
+tools like John the Ripper and Hashcat.

 ## What is Cryptography?

-Cryptography is the practice and study of techniques for secure communication in the presence of adversaries./ It involves transforming plaintext (readable text) into ciphertext (unreadable text) using mathematical/ algorithms and then reversing this process to retrieve the original message.
+Cryptography is the practice and study of techniques for secure communication in the presence of adversaries.\
+It involves transforming plaintext (readable text) into ciphertext (unreadable text) using mathematical\
+algorithms and then reversing this process to retrieve the original message.

 ### Types of Cryptography